Description

 Sun: Full sun to part shade.
 Flower production is reduced in part shade.

 Water once established: Monthly.
-Supplemental water improves appearance in hottest
+Supplemental water improves the plant's appearance during the hottest months.

 Litter: Moderate.